Umaswati: Biography

-Umaswati was born in Nyagrodhika village.
-His father was Svati and his mother was Uma.
-Umaswati was thus called as Svatitanaya after his father's name and as Vatsisuta after his mother's lineage.
+Umāsvāti was born in Nyagrodhikā village.
+His father was Svāti and his mother was Umā.
+Umāsvāti was thus called as Svatitanaya after his father's name and as Vatsisuta after his mother's lineage.
 His name is a combination of the names of his parents.
-Umaswati is also known as Vacaka-sramana and Nagaravacaka.
-Digambara call him Umasvamin.
+Umāsvāti is also known as Vācaka-śramana and Nagaravacaka.
+Digambaras call him Umasvamin.
+He is said to have had been initiated into the Uccairnāgara Gaccha of the Śvetāmbara sect by a monk named Ghoshanandi.

-According to Vidyabhusana's book published in 1920, Umaswati died in 85 CE.
+According to Vidyabhusana's book published in 1920, Umāsvāti died in 85 CE.
 More recent scholarship, such as by Padmanabh Jaini on the other hand, places him later, likely in the 2nd-century.
-Modern scholars such as Walter Slaje state that there are disagreements in dating Umaswati, and even whether Umaswati and Umaswami were two different persons, who lived sometime between 2nd- to 5th-century CE.
-Paul Dundas agrees that Tattvartha Sutra is among the oldest surviving Jaina philosophy text along with Bhagavati Sutra and the older Rsibhasitani, but dates Umaswati and the text to the 4th- to 5th-century.
+Modern scholars such as Walter Slaje state that there are disagreements in dating Umāsvāti, and even whether Umāsvāti and Umāsvāmī were two different persons, who lived sometime between 2nd- to 5th-century CE.
+Paul Dundas agrees that Tattvartha Sutra is among the oldest surviving Jaina philosophy text along with Bhagavatī-Sūtra and the older Rsibhasitani, but dates Umāsvāti and the text to the 4th to 5th century.

-Umaswati authored his scriptural work the Tattvartha Sutra when he was in Pataliputra or Kusumapura (now known as Patna, Bihar).
-He was the first Jain thinker to have written a philosophical work in the sutra style.
+Umāsvāti authored his scriptural work the Tattvartha Sutra when he was in Pataliputra or Kusumapura (now known as Patna, Bihar).
+He was the first Jaina thinker to have written a philosophical work in the sutra style.

-Umaswati, along with Kundakunda, is one of the two revered ancient scholars of Jainism.
-In Digambara tradition that reveres Kundakunda, Umaswati is considered as a disciple of Kundakunda.
+In Digambara tradition that reveres Kundakunda, Umāsvāti is considered as a disciple of Kundakunda.
 However, they differ in two ways.
-One, Kundakunda wrote in Prakrit, while Umaswati used Sanskrit.
+One, Kundakunda wrote in Prakrit, while Umāsvāti used Sanskrit.
 Second, their doctrines differ in the details, such as those about anekantavada.
 Neither mentions the other in his writings, and scholars have debated if there was any link between the two, and who preceded the other.

 Philosophy

-Umaswati in his Tattvartha Sutra, an aphoristic sutra text in Sanskrit language, enunciates the complete Jain philosophy.
+Umāsvāti in his Tattvartha Sutra, an aphoristic sutra text in Sanskrit language, enunciates the complete Jaina philosophy.
 He includes the doctrines on the subjects of non-violence or ahimsa, Anekantavada (simultaneous existence and non-existence of something), and non-possession.
 The text, states Jaini, summarizes "religious, ethical and philosophical" themes of Jainism in the second century India.
 The Sūtras or verses have found ready acceptance with all the sects of Jainas, and on which bhasya (reviews and commentaries) have been written.
-Umaswati states that these beliefs are essential to achieving moksha or emancipation.
+Umāsvāti states that these beliefs are essential to achieving moksha or emancipation.

-His sutra have been variously translated.
+His sutra has been variously translated.
 The first verse of Tattvartha Sutra has been translated as follows:

 Seven categories of truth

-The core theology of Umaswati in Tattvartha Sutra presents seven categories of truth in sutra 1.4:
+The core theology of Umāsvāti in Tattvartha Sutra presents seven categories of truth in sutra 1.4: